Receiver Detection Characteristics

 rocsnr(SNRs,SignalType="NonfluctuatingNoncoherent")

-The graph shows that as the SNR increases, the support of the probability distributions for the null and alternative hypotheses become more divergent.
-Therefore, for a given false alarm probability, the probability of detection increases.
+The graph shows that as the SNR increases, the supports for probability distributions for the null and alternative hypotheses become more divergent.
+Therefore, with a given probability of a false alarm, the probability of detection increases.

-You can examine the probability of detection as a function of SNR for a fixed false alarm probability using rocpfa.
-To obtain ROC curves for the Swerling I target model at false alarm probability (1e-6,1e-4,1e-2,1e-1), use the
+You can explore the probability of detection as an SNR function for a fixed probability of false positive using rocpfa.
+To get the ROC curves for the Swerling I target model with a false positive probability (1e-6.1e-4.1e-2.1e-1), use

 Pfa = [1e-6 1e-4 1e-2 1e-1];